-2023 Assessed Valuation of the Single Family Defined Area \$ 54,744,900 (a) Direct Debt: The Bonds Outstanding District Bonds \$ 3,105,000 Total \$ 3,105,000 Estimated Overlapping Debt \$ 9,532,216 (b) Total Direct and Estimated Overlapping Debt \$ 12,637,217 (b) Direct Debt Ratio: As a percentage of 2023 Assessed Valuation of the Single Family Defined Area 5.67% Direct and Estimated Overlapping Debt Ratio: As a percentage of 2023 Assessed Valuation of the Single Family Defined Area 23.08% SFDA Road System Debt Service Fund (as of closing of the Bonds) \$ 0 (c) General Operating Fund Balance (as of November 16, 2023) \$ 7,475 (d) 2023 SFDA Tax Rate: SFDA Road System Debt Service SFDA Utility System Debt Service Maintenance & Operation Total \$ \$ \$ - 0.000 (e) 0.000 (e) 0.408 0.408 Estimated Average Annual Debt Service Requirements on the Bonds (2024 - 2053) \$ \$ 216,478 (f) Estimated Maximum Annual Debt Service Requirements on the Bonds (2034) Ф 218,944 (f) Debt Service Tax Rate per \$100 of Assessed Valuation Required to Pay Estimated Average Annual Debt Service Requirement on the Bonds (2024 - 2053): Based on 2023 Assessed Valuation of the Single Family Defined Area at 98% Collections \$ 0.395 Debt Service Tax Rate per \$100 of Assessed Valuation Required to Pay Estimated Maximum Debt Service Requirement on the Bonds (2024 - 2053): Based on 2023 Assessed Valuation of the Single Family Defined Area at 98% Collections \$ 0.400
+2023 Assessed Valuation of the Single Family Defined Area \$ 54,744,900 (a) Direct Debt: The Bonds Outstanding District Bonds \$ 3,055,000 Total \$ 3,055,000 Estimated Overlapping Debt \$ 9,532,216 (b) Total Direct and Estimated Overlapping Debt \$ 12,587,217 (b) Direct Debt Ratio: As a percentage of 2023 Assessed Valuation of the Single Family Defined Area Direct and Estimated Overlapping Debt Ratio: 5.58% As a percentage of 2023 Assessed Valuation of the Single Family Defined Area 22.99% SFDA Road System Debt Service Fund (as of closing of the Bonds) \$ 0 (c) General Operating Fund Balance (as of November 16, 2023) \$ 7,475 (d) 2023 SFDA Tax Rate: SFDA Road System Debt Service SFDA Utility System Debt Service Maintenance & Operation Total \$ \$ \$ \$ 0.000 (e) 0.000 (e) 0.408 0.408 Average Annual Debt Service Requirements on the Bonds (2024 - 2053) \$ 215,506 Maximum Annual Debt Service Requirements on the Bonds (2034) \$ 218,100 Debt Service Tax Rate per \$100 of Assessed Valuation Required to Pay Average Annual Debt Service Requirement on the Bonds (2024 - 2053): Based on 2023 Assessed Valuation of the Single Family Defined Area at 98% Collections \$ 0.402 Debt Service Tax Rate per \$100 of Assessed Valuation Required to Pay Maximum Debt Service Requirement on the Bonds (2024 - 2053): Based on 2023 Assessed Valuation of the Single Family Defined Area at 98% Collections \$ 0.407

-(a) Represents the certified assessed valuation of all taxable property in the SFDA as of October 6, 2023, provided by the Collin County Appraisal District (the "Appraisal District").
+Represents the certified assessed valuation of all taxable property in the SFDA as of October 6, 2023, provided by the Collin County Appraisal (a) District (the "Appraisal District").
 See "TAX DATA" and "TAXING PROCEDURES."

-(b) See "DISTRICT DEBT-Direct and Estimated Overlapping Debt Statement."
+See "DISTRICT DEBT-Direct and Estimated Overlapping Debt Statement." (b)

 (c) Neither Texas law nor the Bond Order requires that the District maintain any particular sum in the SFDA Road System Debt Service Fund.
 Funds in the SFDA Road System Debt Service Fund are pledged only to pay the debt service on the Bonds and any other bonds issued for the purpose of acquiring or constructing the SFDA Road System (hereinafter defined).
 Funds in the SFDA Road System Debt Service Fund are not pledged to pay debt service on bonds issued for the purpose of acquiring or constructing the SFDA Utility System (hereinafter defined).

-(d) See "INVESTMENT CONSIDERATIONS - Operating Fund."
+See "INVESTMENT CONSIDERATIONS - Operating Fund."

-(e) The District is authorized to levy separate taxes for payment of debt service on bonds issued by the District for the SFDA Road System and for payment of debt service on bonds issued for the SFDA Utility System; both such taxes are unlimited as to rate or amount See "TAX DATA-Tax Rate Calculations."
+The District is authorized to levy separate taxes for payment of debt service on bonds issued by the District for the SFDA Road System and (e) for payment of debt service on bonds issued for the SFDA Utility System; both such taxes are unlimited as to rate or amount See "TAX DATA-Tax Rate Calculations."